 In a more direct and narrower sense, GIS is widely used in educating the generations of geographers and GIS experts.
 But, we shouldn’t stop at educating only in the area of geographical research and theory.
-GIS software can also be used in teaching various subjects such as environmental studies, earth science, history, mathematics, chemistry, biology, languages, arts, etc. We can say that GIS technology is present on all levels of education, from elementary schools to higher education, where the most of its academic usage is concentrated, unifying its purpose as a research tool together with instructive quality.
+GIS software can also be used in teaching various subjects such as environmental studies, earth science, history, mathematics, chemistry, biology, languages, arts, etc. We can say that GIS technology is present on all levels of education, from elementary schools to higher education, where most of its academic usage is concentrated, unifying its purpose as a research tool together with instructive quality.
 For example, it is a very commonly used tool for undergraduate and graduate research projects.
-Observing widely, we can see GIS software used in schools, at technical colleges, universities, libraries, museums and other educational institutions.
+Observing widely, we can see GIS software used in schools, at technical colleges, universities, libraries, museums, and other educational institutions.

 So, what would be the basic reason for such a wide application of mapping software?

-As an instructional tool, GIS serves its purpose as a great way of encouraging students to employ critical thinking, engage in projects and surveys and boost their problem-solving skills.
-This technology gives the students a good perspective in visualization of spatial patterns, linkages, and relationships.
+As an instructional tool, GIS serves its purpose as a great way of encouraging students to employ critical thinking, engage in projects and surveys, and boost their problem-solving skills.
+This technology gives the students a good perspective in the visualization of spatial patterns, linkages, and relationships.
 It enhances their numerical and information processing skills and also helps develop the general linguistic intelligence needed for reading and interpreting visible symbols and word information.
 Taking into account a strong orientation on visual images present in the contemporary culture, there is no reason why educators wouldn’t encourage the rise of spatial and map literacy.

 Namely, the importance of visual preview in education is supported by the fact that humans process images 60, 000 times faster than text.
 Also, people remember only around 20% of what they read alone, compared to 80% of what they see.